213th Air Defense Artillery Regiment

 The 213th Air Defense Artillery is a regiment in the Pennsylvania Army National Guard.

-The regiment appears to have been established as an Air Defense Artillery Branch unit in 1989-90, according to The Institute of Heraldry insignia data.
+The regiment appears to have been established as an Air Defense Artillery Branch unit in 1989–90, according to The Institute of Heraldry insignia data.
 The Reading Eagle of August 31, 1989, advertised for personnel to join Battery B of the 1st Battalion, a 'new Army National Guard unit'.

 The first appearance of the number "213" was with a Coast Artillery Corps anti-aircraft regiment first established on 1 May 1922.
+This regiment was commanded by Charles Clarence Curtis during World War II; he later commanded the Pennsylvania Army National Guard as a major general.
 Major General John E. Stevens led the creation of the 1st Battalion, 213th ADA from the previous 165th Military Police Battalion, with the new unit seemingly established in August 1989.

 By October 1, 1997, it was part of the 28th Infantry Division.

 Lineage

 Constituted on 14 May 1874 as the 4th Infantry Regiment, Pennsylvania.
 Organized on 30 June 1874 from existing independent companies of the 5th and 7th Divisions, Pennsylvania National Guard. consisting of companies in Allentown, Hamburg, Columbia, Reading, Pinegrove and Pottsville.